No Products in the Cart

 Because holding a bite valve in your mouth for extended periods can be tough, especially for people with braces, dentures, or other appliances, this might not be the best choice for you.
 Peripheral vision is also limited to the size and design of the particular mask.
 Some are better than others.

-The full-face snorkel mask is a new design that combines mask and snorkel into one easy-to-use experience.
-When choosing a full-face mask, it’s important to look for one with ample airflow and a flat lens design for maximum visibility.
+It's important for beginners to be comfortable while breathing and the full-face snorkel mask is a new design that combines mask and snorkel into one easy-to-use experience.
+When choosing a full-face mask, it's important to look for one with ample airflow and a flat lens design for maximum visibility.

 One of the best features of a full-face mask is that its unique design eliminates the need for a mouthpiece.
 Comfortable, simple, and perfect for beginners, there's no need to learn how to breathe differently.
 With a well-made full-face mask you can breathe naturally through your nose or mouth.
 Another bonus is the expansive panoramic views, about 20% larger than traditional snorkel masks.

 Since it's not easy to remove your mask while swimming, the use of the full-face mask becomes limited to snorkeling near the surface of the ocean like off the coastline of Catalina Island.

 Full-face snorkel masks are a great and comfortable way to snorkel, but keep in mind that some older or cheaper models can actually be dangerous, so it's best to stick to one of the newer, highly rated models.

 Dive further with our 6 best full-face snorkeling masks, why, when and where you want to use one.